 If you’d like to test the waters and experience raw dishes, desserts, or beverages then check out one of the raw food preparation classes that will help teach you how to incorporate a little or a lot of raw foods into your life.

-Check out the current calendar in the CLASSES or EVENTS pages.
+Check out the current calendar in the EVENTS pages.